Avikam03/cs486/README.md

 ### Q-learning

-In Q-learning is a model-free reinforcement learning technique.
-It estimates policies and value function, and doesn't need an explicit model of the environment (transition + reward models).
+Q-learning is a model-free reinforcement learning technique.
+It estimates the policy and the value function, and doesn't need an explicit model of the environment (transition + reward models).

 Let's try to derive this from what we already know about Value Iteration and Bellman's equation